Master of Science in Physician Assistant Studies

 • One additional clinical reference from a health care professional (e.g. physician assistant, physician, dentist, pharmacist, registered nurse, nurse practitioner, physical or occupational therapist, etc.) Recommendation letters submitted by relatives, friends, personal health care providers, or personal friends of the family are not acceptable.

 7. Applicants who have attended foreign universities or colleges are required to have their academic credentials evaluated for U.S. institution equivalence by a NACES accredited evaluation agency.
-Graduates of foreign institutions where English is not the primary language of instruction must present transcripts showing at least 18 semester hours of study from a regionally accredited college or university in the United States.
+Graduates of foreign institutions where English is not the primary language of instruction must present transcripts showing at least 18 semester hours of study from an accredited college or university in the United States.
 Of these 18 semester hours (or equivalent quarter hours): three semester hours must be in English Composition, three semester hours must be in English Literature, and three semester hours must be in Public Speaking (courses do not include ESOL).
 The remaining nine semester hours can be any course of the applicant’s choosing (excluding physical education courses).

 8. Candidates who fit either of the following will be given additional consideration during the admissions process: